gauenk/metaDatasetGenerator/README.md

       	 -> the "name that dataset" game
 	 -> the annotation distribution information (metrics M1 & M2, ...)

--> create modules (a folder in `./lib`) compute testing informationa about a given ".caffemodel" file
+-> create modules (a folder in `./lib`) to compute testing information about a given ".caffemodel" file